jaredmo/blog/content/posts/2020/09/installing-arch-linux-in-vmware.md

 tags = ["Tech"]
 +++

 During this time when we are all isolated in our homes because of COVID-19, I have tried to make the most of it and learn some new skills.
 Something I've wanted to get better at is Linux.
 I learn best by diving into the deep end of the pool, so I decided to install [Arch Linux](https://www.archlinux.org/) in [VMware Workstation Player](https://www.vmware.com/products/workstation-player.html) as a learning experience.
 This blog post is to document the process for future reference.
-The [installion guide](https://wiki.archlinux.org/index.php/Installation_guide) on the [Arch Wiki](https://wiki.archlinux.org/) was very helpful as well, so I'd be remiss if I didn't include a link.
+The [installation guide](https://wiki.archlinux.org/index.php/Installation_guide) on the [Arch Wiki](https://wiki.archlinux.org/) was very helpful as well, so I'd be remiss if I didn't include a link.
 Here goes nothing...

 First thing is to create the virtual machine in VMware.
 I created a 50 GB virtual hard drive, and added this next to the bottom of the *.vmx file so the machine would boot with EFI.